rettgerst/parousia/rules.md

 Bosses are slightly different from non-boss enemies in that they have HP, and have an _evasiveness_ stat instead of _resilience_ which is typically lower but otherwise functions the same.
 Players deal damage equal to their _damage_ stat to bosses when their damage + D20 meets or exceeds the boss's _evasiveness_, and can hit bosses multiple times in a turn.

-At the end of every combat phase, drop a random pickup.
+At the end of every combat phase, drop a random pickup and add 1 to every player's activated item charge.

 If a player takes red heart damage during a non-boss fight, increment their devil die by 1 (but only once per fight).
 If a player takes red heart damage during a boss fight, increment their devil die by 2 (but only once per fight).
 When a player advances to the next floor, halve their devil die if they didn't make a devil deal on that floor.